mrbdahlem/Advent-of-Code/README.md

 This is a template to aid in solving Advent of Code puzzles on repl.it.

 ## To Use
 Create a new repl.it project and clone this repo into it.
+It would be a good idea to create a branch for the current year.

 Look at the ```Main.java``` file.
 In this file, you will need to change the ```YEAR``` to be the year you are working on.
 If ```RUN_TODAY_ONLY```` is true, then the day specified by ```RUN_DAY``` will be the only day that will be run. ```RUN_DAY``` should be a number from 1-25, or the automatically generated